 Spain extends coronavirus lockdown, in "war" to buy medical supplies

-"All the countries are fighting to secure domestic production, fighting to get supplies from China," she said, adding that suppliers were failing to deliver on time.
-The government was also working to guarantee domestic production by converting some of the industry's capacity.
-Spain has ordered 432 million euros ($471.4 million) of masks, gloves and testing kits from China, and has turned to NATO partners for protective gear and ventilators.
+Spain has ordered 432 million euros ($471.4 million) of goods from China, asked NATO for help and pledged to support factories adapting their production lines to make goods more at home.
+Separately, the government returned a batch of faulty Chinese-made rapid tests to the Spanish firm that supplied them.
+China's Embassy in Madrid wrote on Twitter that the manufacturer did not have a licence to sell.
+Spain countered that the products had European certification.

-A diplomatic source told Reuters prices had gone up ten-fold in some cases and Chinese firms were demanding payment upfront.
+A diplomatic source told Reuters prices had gone up 10-fold in some cases and Chinese firms were demanding payment upfront.
 A health authority source said there were queues of aircraft in some Chinese airports just to buy such supplies and middle-men often defrauded buyers.
-Spanish officials did not identify any of the unscrupulous sellers by name, but said they were usually smaller, private firms, so Spain was seeking long-term deals with reputable companies.
+The officials did not name those sellers, saying only they were usually smaller, private firms.

-Parliament voted in the early hours of Thursday to extend emergency measures - including the lockdown that has seen people confined to their homes except for essential trips for food, medicine and work.
+EMERGENCY EXTENDED Parliament extended until April 12 emergency measures including the lockdown that has confined people to their homes except to buy food or medicine and to work.

 "It is not easy to extend the state of emergency," Prime Minister Pedro Sanchez told parliament.
 "I am convinced the only efficient option against the virus is social isolation."

-Although the largest opposition party, the conservative People's Party, supported the measure, its leader Pablo Casado chastised Sanchez for what he described as a late and inadequate response, particularly the government's failure to provide medical professionals with vital equipment.
-While Spain's death toll is still well below Italy's 7,503, it has been rising at a faster pace lately, having soared 10-fold since Spain declared the state of emergency on March 14.
+Although the main opposition conservative People's Party supported the measure, its leader, Pablo Casado, chastised Sanchez for what he called a late and inadequate response.

-In Madrid, Spain's worst affected region, hearses continued to arrive at the city's ice rink, which was converted into a makeshift morgue after authorities said existing facilities lacked resources.
-Nursing homes, whose elderly residents are highly vulnerable to the disease, have been particularly hard hit.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)